knpuniversity/behat/knpu/finding-elements.md

 [[[ code('68da7fe70e') ]]]

 ***TIP
-By default, Selenium2 driver is Firefox, latest versions of which may work incorrectly with Selenium server. if you have some troubles with Firefox and `Selenium2Driver` - try to change the browser to Google Chrome:
+By default, the Selenium2 driver uses Firefox.
+But recent versions may not work correctly with Selenium server.
+If you have any issues, try using Google Chrome instead:

 ```
 // ...